 Staff, board, and partnerships

-a group of eight people
+a group of six people

 Staff

-Board of Directors (2023-2024)
+Board of Directors (2025-2026)

 • Seth Isman (Hadley) A longtime Connecticut Valley resident, Seth has been involved with coops since 1972, when he was a Board Member of the Amherst Food Coop and the Yellow Sun Coop.
 More recently, he served as Bookkeeper of the Old Creamery Coop in Cummington and also owned and operated a retail store selling toys and children's clothing in Northampton for 27 years.
 He has been a member of Quabbin Harvest since its beginning and brings to the board expertise in financial management and financial information systems.